 Trauma Sensitive Practice in Education

-Identify strategies to prevent and respond to dysregulation in the classroom through a trauma sensitive lens.
+In Trauma Sensitive Practice, you'll identify strategies to prevent and respond to dysregulation in the classroom through a trauma sensitive lens.

 Intensive focus on the neurobiology of complex trauma, it’s impact on brain development and physiology and explore what this means for the elements of learning within the Victorian Teaching and Learning Model 2.0.
 Unpacking impacts on attention, focus and regulation, knowledge and memory, retention and recall and mastery and application.